DamoM73/digital-solutions-text-v2/_sources/content/5_generate/2-2_coding_unit_2.md

 - **Better IDE Support:** Type hints enable more accurate autocompletion and refactoring tools in IDEs.
 - **Documentation:** Serves as an additional form of documentation, making code easier to understand and maintain.

-Never-the-less, there are also limitations:
+Never-the-less, there are also some limitations:

 - **No Runtime Enforcement:** Type hints do not enforce type checks at runtime, so they rely on external tools for validation.
 **Complexity:** For large codebases, maintaining type hints can become complex, especially with dynamic typing features in Python.